|

 Phlomis purpurea is native to Spain, Portugal and Morocco where it grows on hillsides and in rocky places.
 The name for the genus dates back to the first century AD from the Greek physician Dioscorides use of the word to describe some plants in the genus and it thought to originate from the Greek word meaning "flame" because the leaves of some species were used for lamp wicks.
 The specific epithet refers to the typical flower color.
 While we also grow our original more wide spreading form of Phlomis purpurea that has narrower leaves and slightly darker flowers and list it simply as Phlomis purpurea, this form we received from John Low at Sempervirens Botanical in 2015 has a more upright form, larger leaves and a splash of white in the flower and it grows a bit more vigorous with more a uniform and upright form.
 We grew it for 2017 until 2019.

-The information about Phlomis purpurea 'Semper Purple' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
-We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
-We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.
+Information displayed on this page about Phlomis purpurea 'Semper Purple' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 |